joachifm/nanompd/README.markdown

 - A streamlined API for defining new protocol command wrappers simplifies the process of extending the command set.

-As a result, nanompd is significantly more compact than libmpd-haskell and its internals are much easier to reason about.
+As a result, nanompd is more compact than libmpd-haskell and its internals are easier to reason about.

 [libmpd-haskell]: https://hackage.haskell.org/libmpd